3liz/lizmap-web-client/CONTRIBUTING.md

 The files are `*.properties`.
 You can find [documentation about localizing Jelix](https://docs.jelix.org/en/manual-1.6/locales).

-Locale files for `en_US` language are stored into modules directly (see `locales/` directory into sub-directories of `lizmap/modules/`).
+Locale files for `en_US` language are stored into modules directly (see `locales/` directory into subdirectories of `lizmap/modules/`).

 Only modifications on `en_US` locales are accepted in Pull Requests.